My Top Five Picks of Where To Stay In Mostar

 Location: Kardinala Stepinca bb, 88000

-2) Boutique Hotel Old Town Mostar
+2) Where To Stay In Mostar: Boutique Hotel Old Town Mostar

 Smack dab in the heart of Mostar’s Old Town, Boutique Hotel Old Town Mostar is just meters away from the Old Bridge in the UNESCO protected area.
 The hotel was built in a traditional Bosnian manner, with a stone and wood exterior and wooden floors and beams throughout the interior, complemented by intricately woven rugs.
 The rooms tend to be larger than average and some of them come with balconies overlooking Old Town.
 The onsite restaurant serves up typical Balkan fare and during warmer months, you can enjoy a meal in the expansive garden.
 Prices during peak season start around €200 per night.